Astruum0/ytrack/subjects/set-property/README.md

 Then add a static string property named `GoogleMapsUrlTemplate` and set its value to `https://www.google.com/maps/place/{0}/@{1},{2},15z/`

-All of this properties must remain `public`
+All of these properties must remain `public`

 # Usage